Dermatitis herpetiformis: Signs and symptoms

 Dermatitis herpetiformis is characterized by intensely itchy, chronic papulovesicular eruptions, usually distributed symmetrically on extensor surfaces (buttocks, back of neck, scalp, elbows, knees, back, hairline, groin, or face).
 The blisters vary in size from very small up to 1 cm across.
 The condition is extremely itchy, and the desire to scratch may be overwhelming.
 This sometimes causes the affected person to scratch the blisters off before they are examined by a physician.
 Intense itching or burning sensations are sometimes felt before the blisters appear in a particular area.

 The signs and symptoms of DH typically appear around 30 to 40 years of age, although all ages may be affected.
 Although the first signs and symptoms of dermatitis herpetiformis are intense itching and burning, the first visible signs are the small papules or vesicles that usually look like red bumps or blisters.
-The rash rarely occurs on other mucous membranes, excepting the mouth or lips.
+The rash rarely occurs on other mucous membranes, except the mouth or lips.
 The symptoms range in severity from mild to serious, but they are likely to disappear if gluten ingestion is avoided and appropriate treatment is administered.

 Dermatitis herpetiformis symptoms are chronic, and they tend to come and go, mostly in short periods of time in response to the amount of gluten ingested.
 Sometimes, these symptoms may be accompanied by symptoms of coeliac disease, which typically include abdominal pain, bloating or loose stool, weight loss, and fatigue.
 However, individuals with DH often have no gastrointestinal symptoms even if they have associated intestinal damage.

 The rash caused by dermatitis herpetiformis forms and disappears in three stages.
 In the first stage, the patient may notice a slight discoloration of the skin at the site where the lesions appear.
 In the next stage, the skin lesions transform into obvious vesicles and papules that are likely to occur in groups.
-Healing of the lesions is the last stage of the development of the symptoms, usually characterized by a change in the skin color.
+Healing of the lesions is the last stage of the development of the symptoms, usually characterized by a change in skin color.
 This may result in areas of the skin turning darker or lighter than the color of the skin on the rest of the body.
 Because of the intense itching, patients usually scratch, which may lead to the formation of crusts.